oracle-livelabs/database/truecache/data-load/data-load.md

-# Title of the Lab
+# Load data into database

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...

-Estimated Time: 20 minutes
+*Estimated Time:* 20 minutes

 ### About Oracle True Cache
 Modern applications often require massive scalability in terms of both the number of connections and the amount of data that can be cached.